-The QS Facilitator or appropriate Plant Quality Representative is responsible for overseeing the defining and implementing of an effective records management system, including identification of EMS records, record retention times, record storage location, record management responsibility, and implementation of record retention procedures.
+The QS Administrator or appropriate Plant Quality Representative is responsible for overseeing the defining and implementing of an effective records management system, including identification of EMS records, record retention times, record storage location, record management responsibility, and implementation of record retention procedures.
 Environmental records will be kept in accordance with Trans-Matic's quality system policy for Control of Quality and Environmental Records, QP-QA-823.
-Any Compliance Obligations' retention times are specified on ED-002 for HPC or APC-ED-002.

-Documented information of external origins deemed necessary for the planning and operation of the EMS is identified in ED-014 (or APC-ED-014.)
+Any Compliance Obligations' retention times are specified on ED-002.
+Documented information of external origins deemed necessary for the planning and operation of the EMS is identified in ED-014.

-8 Operation
+Operation